Contrib and Codebase Guide#

 | Publish workflow didn't trigger | Ensure the PR branch started with release/ |

-| Need to re-publish after the release PR is merged | Manually trigger Publish Release (workflow_dispatch) and check the packages to publish |
+| Need to re-run after the release PR is merged | Manually trigger Release with action: publish; the version is re-read from jac/jac.toml |